Christmas in Serbia: Christmas Eve Dinner

 Following dinner, young people visit their friends, a group of whom may gather at the house of one of them.
 The elderly narrate stories from the olden times.
 Christmas songs are sung, in which Christmas is treated as a male personage.
 The Serbian name for Christmas is Božić, which is the diminutive form of the noun bog "god", and can be translated as "young god".
-An old Christmas song from the Bay of Kotor has the following lyrics:
+An old Christmas song from the Kotor Bay has the following lyrics:

 The following song is sung in Bosnia and Herzegovina on the evening before Christmas Day:

 It is a custom in the region of Banat that, after Christmas Eve dinner, groups of children go from house to house of their neighborhood and sing to neighbors.
 This custom is called korinđanje, and the children who participate in it are called korinđaši.
 They knock on a neighbor's door or ring the doorbell; when the neighbor comes out they greet him, and ask if they are allowed to sing.
 If the answer is affirmative, they sing a children's ditty or the Troparion of the Nativity.
 As a reward, the neighbor gives them candies or even money; more traditional gifts include walnuts, prunes, apples, and cakes.
 Not only can Serbian children be korinđaši, but also Romanian and Hungarian ones.

 In central Serbia, once the household members have gone to bed, an elderly woman of the family sticks a knife into the house door from the inside.
 Alternatively, she puts a hawthorn stake by the door, hanging a wreath of garlic on it.
 This is done as a protection against curses, witches, and demons.
 For the same reason, children are rubbed with garlic on the palms, armpits, and soles before going to bed.
 In some regions, the men keep watch in shifts by the fireplace during the night, to keep the fire burning.